zuzanna81/rails_demo_oct17/README.md

-# Blog application and Acceptance-Unit Test Cycle with Ruby on Rails
+# Zuzanna's Blog application and Acceptance-Unit Test Cycle with Ruby on Rails

 ## at CraftAcademy bootcamp week 5